Fluo 1.2.0 documentation >> Getting started >> Install Fluo

 Before you can install Fluo, you will need to obtain a distribution tarball.
 It is recommended that

 you download the latest release.
-You can also build a distribution from the master branch by following
+You can also build a distribution from the main branch by following

 these steps which create a tarball in